-The methodology for constructing a "gold standard" alignment was informal and ad hoc.
-It would be preferable to have a column-to-column alignment catalog agreed upon by the two agencies, but this was not available as it would require a potentially large investment of labor on the part of our local government partners to develop.
+The methodology for constructing the "gold standard" alignment was informal.
+It would be preferable to have a column-to-column alignment catalog agreed upon by the two agencies, but this was not available as it would require a large investment of labor on the part of our local government partners to develop.
 The entirety of the gold standard, including annotations, is available from the SIfT url: http://sift.isi.edu/.

-5.3 Precision and Recall
+5.2.2.
+Precision and recall